Peripheral Artery Bypass Surgery

 Peripheral bypass grafts carry blood from the femoral artery in your thigh to an artery further down your leg.
-During the surgery, a graft is stitched into the artery above and below the blockage.
+During the surgery, a graft is stitched into the artery above and below your blockage.
 This creates a new passage for blood flow.
-The blocked section of the artery is usually not removed.
-After the graft is in place, the incisions in the skin are closed with stitches or staples.
+The blocked section of your artery is not removed.
+After the graft is in place, your doctor closes the cuts (incisions) in your skin with stitches or staples.

 - A vein from your own legs or arms can be used as a blood vessel graft.
 Blood vessel grafts often come from your own leg.
 Vein grafts work better in long leg blockages that start from your groin and extend below your knee.

 - Manmade (synthetic) grafts are materials that your body easily accepts.
 These grafts work best on arteries at or above the knee.

 Types of peripheral bypasses